Learn About COVID-19 Testing

 What do I do if I test positive?

-Speak with your healthcare provider about the next steps for care.
+Speak with your healthcare provider about the next steps.
 Read more about getting care.

 Should I still get tested for COVID-19 even after I’ve been fully vaccinated?